 Kraken had an app for IOS and Android, which was released in 2014, but it wasn’t very well received, so they removed it.
-Their response to the negative reception shows they’re responsiveness to customer complaints and willing to change course when it’s required.
+Their response to the negative reception shows they’re responsive to customer complaints and willing to change course when it’s required.

 What Countries are Supported by Kraken?

 Kraken is available in the majority of countries, so it’s easier to list areas they don’t service.
 You can’t currently set up an account in Afghanistan, Cuba, Iran, Iraq, Japan, North Korea, or Tajikistan unless you’re a resident of those countries living outside of them.
 These restrictions come from regulations or sanctions against those countries.

 Additionally, residents of Washington and New York State can only submit for pre-verification.
 When Kraken gets regulatory approval in those states, the accounts will be ready to go.